jazz-sim/crochet-craft/README.md

 Adds a test page for three.js, with the sample code provided by the [package description](https://yarnpkg.com/package?name=three), made to work with svelte with minimal edits.

 Note: The `WebGLRenderer` constructor will attempt to access the `document` object, which will result in an error with svelte.
 The current fix is to wrap it (and the entire sample code) in a callback function to svelte's `onMount`.

+Also added a bezier curve, rendered as a wireframe using a tube geometry and line material.